jjcchh/szoro-cv/README.md

 ## Teaching
 ### Lecturer - Intro to Python Workshop, QMSS, Columbia University
 ##### June, 2017
-* Designed and taught a two-week (6 evening) Intro to Python for Data Science workshop for the Quantitative Methods in the Social Sciences Masters Program at Columbia University.
+* Designed and taught a two-week Intro to Python for Data Science workshop for the Quantitative Methods in the Social Sciences Masters Program at Columbia University.
 * Workshop materials covered included core Python, matrix and DataFrame manipulation, machine learning, text processing, API calls and webscraping, and network analysis. [(Github)](https://github.com/szorowi1/qmss2017)

 ### Lecturer - Why & How Series, Martinos Center for Biomedical Imaging